 Come down too hard on your team and you’ll cause them to question your leadership abilities, not to mention make them reluctant to come to you in times of need.
 Keep calm, keep it real, and be yourself.

-If this is your first management role, you’re probably itching to show the people at the top that they backed the right horse when they chose you for the job.
+If this is your first management role, you’re probably nervous about leading a team and itching to show the people at the top that they backed the right horse when they chose you for the job.
 However, you should hold off on making any drastic changes to your department until you’ve been in your new position for at least a month.

 It’s perfectly natural to want to make your mark on your team, and you’ll undoubtedly have targets to hit, but the people you’re managing already have one major new thing to get used to: you.
 Don’t complicate matters further by making any drastic changes until you have a solid understanding of what works and have earned your team’s trust.